htm-community/nupic.devtools/README.md

 # NuPIC Developer Tools

-# NuPIC Core Release Script
+This repository contains developer tools for NuPIC.

-# NuPIC Release Script
+## NuPIC / NuPIC Core Release Scripts

-Pushes a new NuPIC release using git tags and the GitHub API.
+Pushes a new release using git tags and the GitHub API.
 Users must have push access and a GitHub access token.

 ## Requirements:
 - git